 - be encouraged to problem solve and think creatively

 The twenty-four statements of learning describe what your daughter should know, understand and value having participated in Junior Cycle.
-St. Leo’s College will ensure that all statements of learning feature in the programme offered to our students.
+Dominican College, Sion Hill, will ensure that all statements of learning feature in the programme offered to our students.

 Assessment in Junior Cycle: